Izabel Goulart: Modeling career

 In 2011, Goulart appeared in the Sports Illustrated Swimsuit Issue.
 She can be seen in the spring/summer 2011 campaign for Dolce and Gabbana, the Pre-Fall 2011 campaign for Givenchy, Yamamay's 10th Anniversary Collection and the Fall/Winter 2011 campaign for DKNY Jeans.
 The same year, she ranked number 100 in FHM magazine's list of the 100 Sexiest Women In The World.
 She also appeared on one of the four covers of Elle Brasil.

 In February 2012, she was photographed by Dusan Reljin for Vogue Spain, and later that year by Mario Testino, again for Vogue Spain, in an editorial entitled "Las majas", which also featured Alessandra Ambrosio, Doutzen Kroes, Miranda Kerr and Isabeli Fontana.
 In November, she was recognised as "Fashion Personality of the Year" by the Brazilian magazine Isto é Gente, and she also appeared on the cover of Glamour Brazil in December 2012.

 In February 2013 she appeared on the cover of one of the four issues of Vogue Brasil, together with Bette Franke, Magdalena Frackowiak, and Mirte Maas.

 In mid-2013, she became the face of MAC Cosmetics Tropical Taboo range and she was photographed by Zee Nunes for the October edition of Vogue Brazil in an editorial entitled "Olympiada Fashion".
 Later that year she appeared in a campaign for Agua De Coco promoting its spring/summer 2014 beachwear collection.
 She also appeared on the cover of GQ Portugal in December 2013, after she was elected as the magazine's "International Woman of the Year" in May of that year.

 Public image

-In 2007, Goulart won the Cool Magazine's "Toshiba Cool Planet Award" in the category of "Best Model".
 As a Victoria's Secret Angel, she was chosen as one of People magazine's annual "100 Most Beautiful People in the World" in May 2007.